BroodingMawlek/wordpress/README.md

 #Prerequisites

 RDS endpoint name mus be known before deployment, deploy the solution once and note the name.
-Add the endpoint value to Secrets Manager then redeploy (see improvements)
+Add the endpoint value to Secrets Manager then redeploy (see improvements).

 Set Secrets in AWS Secrets Manager